duckdb/duckdb-web/docs/extensions/spatial/functions.md

 Convert the geometry into a SVG fragment or path

-Convert the geometry into a SVG fragment or path
 The SVG fragment is returned as a string.
 The fragment is a path element that can be used in an SVG document.
 The second Boolean argument specifies whether the path should be relative or absolute.
 The third argument specifies the maximum number of digits to use for the coordinates.

 Points are formatted as cx/cy using absolute coordinates or x/y using relative coordinates.

 #### Example